schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 ## Registering Schemas

 Once the schemas have been declared, we must register them server-side into the soundworks' `stateManager`.
-Indeed, the server keep a local instance of every state created in the application and acts as the only source of ground truth.
+Indeed, the server keeps a local instance of every state created in the application and acts as the only source of ground truth.

 A good practice is to do that after the server initialization (`await server.init(...)`, so that the state manager is ready to be used, but before the server start (`await server.start()`), so that we accept client connections when everything is properly configured.